martijncasteel/marked-paper/source/posts/tailwindcss.html.markdown

 ---
 title: Tailwindcss
 date: 22 Februari 2022
+description: For fun I created a website using tailwindcss.
+It is a simple website which won't change much.
+Read more about it here.
 ---

 It's been a while for me to write a blog post.
 Last weekend I tried out something new, creating a [simple single page](https://ambernorder.nl) website with tailwindcss.
 I started off with finding a simple html generator, something like haml for npm.
 I couldn't find one that worked for me, so I decided to stick with plain html.
 I'll get back to it.